fabricematrat/rave-start-cujo/README.md

-# Rave Starter for CujoJA
+# Rave Starter for CujoJS

 ## Install it